 Simple and complex metal parts are found in various industries around the globe.
 From complex aerospace assemblies to simple garden tools used to beautify our lawns, numerous metal products are created using a metal forging process that makes the materials strong and durable enough for the task at hand.

-Typical metals used in the forging process include carbon, alloy steels, aluminum, stainless steel and copper alloys.
+Typical metals used in the forging process include carbon, alloy steels, stainless steel and copper alloys.
 Selecting the appropriate metal ensures that the forged product will meet design specifications and be crafted to the necessary quality.
 In addition, you want to select a metal that will work for the specific application without experiencing any negative effects such as corrosion, extreme wear and tear, or mechanical failure.

 How the Metal Forging Process Works